Sheriff's Non-Emergency Dispatch: 714-647-7000 or 949-770-6011

 On November 7, 1989, 89% of the voters in Laguna Niguel voted in favor of incorporation and on December 1, 1989, Laguna Niguel became the 29th city in the County of Orange.
 Encompassing 13.8 square miles, the city has a population of 67,000.
 It has two community parks, two regional county parks, twenty-two neighborhood parks, four mini-parks and two small county parks within city limits.

 Laguna Niguel's police services are provided through a contract with the Orange County Sheriff's Department.
-Lieutenant Andy Ferguson serves as Chief of Police Services.
+Lieutenant Matthew Barr serves as Chief of Police Services.
 He supervises the 36 community services officers, deputies, investigators and sergeants assigned to the city.
 Community programs offered by the city include Emergency Preparedness, Elderly Support Program (ESP), Neighborhood Watch, Business Watch, Apartment Watch, Citizen's Academy, Teen Academy and the Police Auxiliary Citizen's Team (PACT).